Door Beltline Weatherstrip Set 1967-1968

-This set of 4 door beltline weatherstrip pieces will cover the inner and outer of the front doors.
+This set of four (4) door beltline weatherstrip pieces will cover the inside and outside of your front doors.

 This is the four-piece Beltline kit for the '67 through '68 coupe, convertible, or fastback.
 This is the outer Beltline, which is available separately.
 This includes the inner as well.
 It's also sometimes known as cat whiskers.
 We also offer eight-piece kits, which include the quarter window weatherstrip for both the coupes and convertibles.

 For this installation, you'll need a Phillips head screwdriver, a 3/8-inch ratchet, 3/8-inch socket, door panel removal tool, plastic pry bar, flashlight, a punch, and a small hammer.
 This is typical to Beltline found in a classic Mustang.
 As you can see, it's completely dried out.
 This piece is missing.
 It's cracked.
 It's definitely time for replacement.

 To be able to remove the factory beltline, you have to make sure the window drops down a little bit further, so you can get it off the door.
 To do that, we'll pull the door panel off and remove the window stop.
 We're going to start with the Phillips head screw holding the door handle on.
 Now remove the window crank the same way.
 Now we're going to remove our armrest.
 The two bolts in the bottom of the armrest hold it to the door.

 Our last step before we can remove the panel is to take the remote for our mirror off.
 The bezel is simply going to unscrew.
 Then you want to grab a door panel removal tool, remove the clips holding the door panel to your door.
 Carefully peel back the water shield so you can access the inside of the door.
 Then you want to reinstall the cranks and put the window all the way up.
 No need to screw it back on, just slide it over the regulator.